Consonno

-Consonno is a 'ghost town' and former village in the Olginate municipality of the province of Lecco, in Lombardy, northern Italy.
-The themed "Città dei Balocchi" (City of Toys/Youth) resort was constructed at Consonno by entrepreneur and developer Mario Bagno in the 1960s and 1970s following the demolition of the previous village.
+Consonno is a ghost town and former village in the Olginate municipality of the province of Lecco, in Lombardy, northern Italy.
+The themed Città dei Balocchi ("City of Toys") resort was constructed at Consonno by entrepreneur and developer Mario Bagno in the 1960s and 1970s following the demolition of the previous village.
 After 1976 and 1977 landslides, Consonno became deserted.

 Geography

 Consonno is 25 mi north-east from the centre of the Lombardy capital city of Milan, is part of the Brianza cross-province geographical, historical and cultural area, and at the southern end of the Lombard Pre-Alps.
 It covers an area of about 74 acre, much of it woodland.
 At 2080 ft above sea level, Consonno is one of the highest points in the area with views of the settlements of Olginate, Valgreghentino, Garlate and Airuno, the Adda river, Monte Resegone, and the lakes Annone and Garlate.
 Access is by a winding through-road from the provincial (Strada provinciale), SP59 road at Olginate in the east, to the SP58 between Ravelinno and Villa Vergano in the west.
 The municipality area is assessed as being under hydrogeological risk from excessive rainfall, the City of Toys development itself having had an adverse effect on the natural environment and geomorphology.